ADJUSTMENT OF STATUS AN OVERVIEW

 - Form I-929, Petition for Qualifying Family Member of a U-1 Nonimmigrant

-In the vast majority of cases, an applicant pursuing lawful permanent resident status through adjustment of status must have an approved immigrant petition prior to filing Form I-485, Application to Register Permanent Residence or Adjust Status.
+In the vast majority of cases, an applicant pursuing lawful permanent resident status through adjustment of status must have an approved immigrant petition prior to filing Form I-485, Application to Register Permanent Residence, or Adjust Status.
 Depending on your immigrant classification, however, it may be possible to file Form I-485 when the immigrant petition is filed or while the immigrant petition is pending.
 This is called “concurrent filing.”
 For more information on concurrent filing, visit the USCIS Concurrent Filing page.
 You can also visit the Green Card Eligibility Categories page to determine if an immigrant petition is or is not required for each category.

-3. Check visa availability (if applicable)
+3. Check Visa Availability (if applicable)

-In general, you cant file your Form I-485 until a visa is available in your category.
-Comprehensive information about this requirement can be found on Visa Availability and Priority Dates page, the Adjustment of Status Filing Charts, and the Visa Bulletin on the Department of State website.
+In general, you can’t file your Form I-485 until a visa is available in your category.
+Comprehensive information about this requirement can be found on the Visa Availability and Priority Dates page, the Adjustment of Status Filing Charts, and the Visa Bulletin on the Department of State website.
 To learn about exceptions to the visa availability requirement, please check your specific immigrant category for more information.

 4. File Form I-485

 At this point, if you are already in the United States and meet all of the requirements for adjustment of status, you can file Form I-485.
 For detailed information about how to do so, see the Form I-485 instructions and the web page for your immigrant category.
-If you are applying to adjust your status to lawful permanent resident under section 245(i) of the Immigration and Nationality Act (INA), you must complete both Form I‑485 and Form I-485 Supplement A, Adjustment of Status Under Section 245(i).
+If you are applying to adjust your status to a lawful permanent resident under section 245(i) of the Immigration and Nationality Act (INA), you must complete both Form I‑485 and Form I-485 Supplement A, Adjustment of Status Under Section 245(i).

 5. Go to Your Biometric Services Appointment